NethServer/nethserver-sssd/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Account.rst

 Active Directory
 =================

+NetBIOS domain
+    This value also known as "workgroup" could be required to access SMB resources, like *Shared folders*.
+It is set automatically to the leftmost part of the DNS domain suffix.
+It is truncated to 15 characters.

 DNS server IP address
     IP address of domain controller DNS server (usually the address of domain controller itself)